 - When the scope of services changes.
 This could be due to changes in the client's business, such as expanding into new markets or adding new services.

 - When there are changes in personnel.
 If the MSP team working on the account changes, it is important to update the contract to reflect this.

 - When there are changes in technology.
 As new technologies are developed, the MSP may need to revise its managed services agreements to reflect these changes.

 How to handle a breach of the MSP contract

-If a client breaches the contract, for example by failing to make payments on time or accessing restricted areas of the network, you ought to take action to protect your business.
+If a client breaches the managed services contract, for example by failing to make payments on time or accessing restricted areas of the network, you ought to take action to protect your business.
 This may involve suspending services, terminating the contract, or taking legal action.
-All these actions must already be spelt out in the contract.
+All these actions must already be spelt out in the managed services contract.
 If issues arise that might not be possible to solve by defined clauses in the contract, then a mutually negotiated solution should be explored.
 It's normal to encounter scenarios that may not have been anticipated and therefore not captured in the contract.
 This is why it's always advisable to carefully choose your clients.
 Make it a habit to work with the type of clients who are flexible to work towards finding solutions and not to complicate things or take advantage of the unfolding situation.

 Ideally, you want to do all that you can to avoid long court battles, as they can often be draining.

 As your MSP transitions from reactionary and hourly-based services to proactive and recurring managed services, it is important that you have a well-thought contract in place.
 This document will offer proper legal protection and help you market your services better.
 You might not be aware, but potential and serious clients love to work with managed services providers who show a high level of order and MSP contacts are one key way to demonstrate this.
 We hope that this guide has opened your eyes to the basics of managed services contracts and that you now have the right tools necessary to create managed services agreement that will secure the true value of your business.

 Interested in learning more about Managed IT Services?